Warhammer 40k Orks army guide 2023

 This makes a great core for a standard Ork list, though it’s not the place to start if you want to build an exclusively Speed Freeks or Beast Snagga force.
 Before you commit to an infantry horde, first paint your Ork boyz and ask yourself “do I want to paint another forty of these?”
 If the answer is yes, congratulations!
 You have what it takes.
 Now buy two more boxes of Ork Boyz to get started.

 If you don’t fancy that much dinner without any pudding, use Trukks and Battlewagons to protect your Boyz with steel instead of more bodies.
-You need a third Troops choice before you can expand your Patrol into a Battalion.
-A mob of Beast Snagga Boyz will provide both melee prowess and an excuse to acquire an awesome Kill Rig for them to ride in.
+If you love painting green flesh but fancy a different flavor, a mob of Beast Snagga Boyz will provide both melee prowess and an excuse to acquire an awesome Kill Rig for them to ride in.

 Warhammer 40k orks army guide - photo by Chris James showing Orks fighting Space Wolves on tabletop